-D.2.5 Significant simplifications and description of the level of uncertainty in calculating the technical provisions is taken into consideration in the form of lapse and premium exemption probabilities according to calculation bases of 2nd order.
+D.2.5 Significant simplifications and description of the level of uncertainty in calculating the technical provisions

 The technical provisions were calculated pursuant to the regulations for technical provisions (Articles 76 to 86 of the Solvency II Directive 2009/138/EC).
-The behaviour of the policyholders
+The behaviour of the policy holders is taken into consideration in the form of probabilities for lapses and premium exemptions according to calculation bases of second order.